hepaestus/3d-printing/3d-printing-manifesto.md

 ## My FDM Printer Setup

-### Ender 3 Pro
+### Stock Ender 3 Pro
 <img alt="Ender 3 Pro" src="images/ender3pro.png" style="width: 500px;margin: 5 auto">

 $209 The [Ender 3 Pro](https://www.creality3dofficial.com/products/creality-ender-3-pro-3d-printer) cames as a kit to assemble.
 This made me more familiar with it and since I built it I can always fix it. :)

-### Current Ender 3 Pro Upgrades:
+### Upgraded Ender 3 Pro
-These are not required.
-I used a stock ender 3 for more than a year before any upgrades at all.
-Now I think it performs better and it's super fun to tinker with and improve your printer.
+In general upgrades are not required.
+I used the stock ender 3 pro for more than a year before any upgrades at all.
+In that time I noticed issues the printer was having that I wanted to correct if possible.
+After the upgrades, my printer performs better and is more reliable.
+That said it's super fun to tinker with and improve your printer.
 Here are the upgrades I have done, in roughly the order I did them.

 #### Raspberry Pi With the Octoprint Print Controller
 If our printer supports it, you should set up an Octoprint print server.
 It provides a web interface to send jobs to your printer and basically control all of it's functions remotely.